SolemmaLLC/ClimateStudioDocs/docs/addAnalysisSurfaces.rst

    :width: 550px
    :align: center

-In order to be used by the Radiadion Map workflow, the analysis surfaces must be divided into a discrete set of sensor points.
+In order to be used by the Radiation Map workflow, the analysis surfaces must be divided into a discrete set of sensor points.
 The positioning and spacing of these sensors, along with surface descriptors, can be set in the dialog:

   **ID:** Surface identifier (e.g. "Tower East Facade").